Collection relating to the service of Fergus Robert Cox, 1915-1917 - Part 6

 Australian Bight and in

-smooth water, now comforting
+smooth water, how comforting

-the thoughts were.
-No wonder
+the thoughts were, No wonder

-Austalia has such a bight
+Australia has such a bight

 taken out, The waters are